elbangue/elbangue/README.md

 - 👀 I’m interested in bioinformatics applied to protein evolution
 - 💞️ I want to collaborate on protein coevolution to predict protein-protein interactions.
 - 📫 How to reach me, write to elbangue@gmail.com
-I am a biologist with coding skills more than that, ok.
+I am a biologist with coding skills, not more than that, ok.

 <!---
 elbangue/elbangue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.